island-is/handbook/docs/api-design-guide/design-principles/resource-oriented-design.md

 | `DELETE` | `DELETE`                   |
 | `Custom` | `POST` (usually)           |

 To map a custom method, pick the HTTP verb closest to the nature of your custom method.
 Note that when developers call the custom method, its method name must be attached to the end of the resource name so as to help the API service distinguish between standard methods and custom methods.
-Google Cloud Functions, for example, supports a custom method, `generateDownloadUrl`, for downloading the source code of a Cloud Function, and the method is mapped to the HTTP verb `POST`; to call this method on Cloud Function hello-world, one must pass an HTTP `POST` request to
+Google Cloud Functions, for example, supports a custom method, `generateDownloadUrl`, for downloading the source code of a Cloud Function, and the method is mapped to the HTTP verb `POST`; to call this method on Cloud Function hello-world, one must pass an HTTP `POST` request to:
 ```
 https://cloudfunctions.googleapis.com/v1/hello-world:generateDownloadUrl
 ```